deepanman/pulp-fiction/scrum/challenges.md

 - The most important one is to deliver the high quality/production ready deliverables at the end of the each sprint
 - Most of the times this is missed and it leads to increase in technical debt.
-- Which also slows down the productivity
+- This also slows down the productivity
-- Leads to the maintainence nightmare.
+- At a later point this leads to the maintainence nightmare.
 ![alt](../images/tech-debt.png)

 ## 2nd challenge - Commitment